erwinkramer/bank-api/README.md

 ## Considerations

+### General

 1. [OpenID Connect isn't fully supported in Scalar](https://github.com/scalar/scalar/issues/3656).

 1. Running tests works in VSCode.
 However, [debugging tests doesn't work with TUnit in VSCode yet](https://github.com/microsoft/vscode-dotnettools/issues/1616#issue-2669360822).

 1. To extend OpenTelemetry logging to Application Insights, [expand the OpenTelemetry exporter](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/observability-applicationinsights).

-1. [The Aspire dashboard doesn't start the first time inside the Dev Container](https://github.com/dotnet/aspire/issues/6829), open a new tab and paste the same URL, then it works.

 1. [The compliance NullRedactor doesn't seem to work](https://github.com/dotnet/extensions/issues/5691), the redactor is already defined at [Builder.Compliance.cs](/BankApi.Service/Defaults/Builder.Compliance.cs) but not used because of the issue.

+1. Dependabot is enabled for `nuget` packages but [wildcard version notation isn't supported yet](https://github.com/dependabot/dependabot-core/issues/9442#issuecomment-2433046972), which is used extensively in this project.

+1. [The OpenAPI document generator shipped with .NET 9 does not fully support API versioning](https://github.com/scalar/scalar/issues/3898#issuecomment-2479087233), a simpler approach with [PathBase](https://andrewlock.net/understanding-pathbase-in-aspnetcore/) is used for now, which is also more convenient for Azure API Management usage.

+### Dev Container

 1. Dev Containers with the `docker-outside-of-docker` feature instead of `docker-in-docker` [do not work](https://github.com/dotnet/aspire/issues/6830), for now we're using `docker-in-docker`.

-1. Dependabot is enabled for `nuget` packages but [wildcard version notation isn't supported yet](https://github.com/dependabot/dependabot-core/issues/9442#issuecomment-2433046972), which is used extensively in this project.

-1. [The OpenAPI document generator shipped with .NET 9 does not fully support API versioning](https://github.com/scalar/scalar/issues/3898#issuecomment-2479087233), a simpler approach with [PathBase](https://andrewlock.net/understanding-pathbase-in-aspnetcore/) is used for now, which works for its use case.
+1. [The Aspire dashboard doesn't start the first time inside the Dev Container](https://github.com/dotnet/aspire/issues/6829), open a new tab and paste the same URL, then it works.

+1. Dev Containers in combination with [Aspire Mode](#run-in-aspire-mode) have [port forwarding mismatch on endpoints](https://github.com/dotnet/aspire/issues/6884), the ports shown for the Scalar pages in the Aspire Dashboard do not match the randomly assigned ports by Aspire.
+The Scalar pages are still accessible when using the ports assigned by Aspire (check the Ports View in VSCode).

 Please see the Reddit [r/dotnet post](https://www.reddit.com/r/dotnet/comments/1gyql5a/bank_api_modern_api_reference_project/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) about this project for more considerations and information.

 ## Troubleshooting

-- If debugging isn't working properly inside a Dev Container, please clear the Extension Host Cache at `%AppData%\Code\CachedData` (on Windows) and restart VS Code.
+- If debugging isn't working properly inside a Dev Container, please clear the Extension Host Cache at `%AppData%\Code\CachedData` (on Windows) and restart VSCode.

 ## License